twelfthrootoftwo/fathomlessgears/README.md

-# Simple Worldbuilding System

-A simple game system for Foundry VTT which allows for flexible definition of Actors and Items to assist with worldbuilding or for running games which do not have a more complete system implementation available.
+# Hook, Line & Mecha

+A rudimentary Foundry system for Hook, Line & Mecha

+Meant for use with the Character Builder tools

+NO MIGRATIONS IN THE NEAR FUTURE - don't rely on Foundry to keep actor data between updates to the package!